mtds/dcos_notes/README.md

 # DC/OS

+Scope of this document is to create a cluster of VMs (KVM/LibVirt based), which is able to run [Mesosphere DC/OS](https://mesosphere.com/).

 ## What is DC/OS?

 DC/OS (the datacenter operating system) is an open-source, distributed operating system based on the Apache Mesos distributed systems kernel.
 DC/OS manages multiple machines in the cloud or on-premises from a single interface; deploys containers, distributed services, and legacy applications into those machines; and provides networking, service discovery and resource management to keep the services running and communicating with each other.